Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 Code plagiarism is a real thing.
 Identical code is just as bad as copying and pasting entire paragraphs of an essay from another source - **always write your code in your own style.**  You have a lot of flexibility in naming variables, including print statements and comments in your code.

-Just like when writing papers, there is a way to cite others' work in programs.
+**Citing collaborations.** Just like when writing papers, there is a way to cite others' work in programs.
 If you write functions with other students in the class, add their names as comments at the beginning of the function, e.g.,

 ```
 def file2graph(file):